-The Commission's report was released 10 years ago today, on April 3 2007 and included 47 police- specific recommendations for change.
+The Commission's report was released 10 years ago today and included 47 police- specific recommendations for change.

 "More than ever before, we have a healthy, diverse and inclusive culture that puts victims at the heart of everything we do- and we are in the process of building a truly high- performing organisation," Bush said.

 Commissioner Bush reiterated his thanks to Louise Nicholas, whose courage to share her experiences contributed greatly to the Inquiry.

 Louise is a survivor of rape, committed against her by four members of the New Zealand Police force and said the Inquiry has changed the culture of New Zealand police forever.